-Through this annual program, Telesat awards eight scholarships of \$5,000 each to women who are entering or enrolled in a bachelor's program in a STEM field through an accredited Canadian university or college.
+Through this annual program, Telesat awards multiple scholarships to women who are entering or enrolled in a bachelor's program in a technology or engineering field through an accredited Canadian university or college.
 Scholarship Partners Canada (SPC), a division of Universities Canada, administers Telesat's Women in STEM Scholarship Program and selects a committee of Canadian university representatives to evaluate scholarship applications.